Seiya Suzuki Player Props: Cubs vs. Marlins

 Seiya Suzuki At The Plate

-- Suzuki has two doubles, a home run and six walks while batting .255.
+- Suzuki has three doubles, a triple, a home run and nine walks while hitting .273.

+- Suzuki enters this game on a seven-game hitting streak.
+During his last games, he's hitting .333.

-- Suzuki has driven in a run in five games this year (35.7%), including one multiple-RBI game.
+- Suzuki has driven in a run in eight games this year (40.0%), including one multiple-RBI game.

-- He has scored in six games this season (42.9%), but has had no multi-run games.
+- He has scored in eight of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.